 Evidence from research indicates that disasters could contribute to developing diabetes.
-Post-traumatic stress disorder (PTSD) is associated with an increased risk of developing diabetes after a disaster.
-If Increased levels of stress result in excess secretion of cortisol, leading to an increase in blood glucose levels.
-PTSD is also associated with unhealthy behaviours such as poor diet and physical inactivity - risk factors for diabetes.
-There can also be increased risk of developing heart disease, high blood pressure and stroke.
-Increased risk of developing heart disease, high blood pressure and stroke.
+Post-traumatic stress disorder (PTSD) is associated with an increased risk of developing diabetes after a disaster.16 Increased levels of stress result in excess secretion of cortisol, leading to an increase in blood glucose levels.
+PTSD is also associated with unhealthy behaviours such as poor diet and physical inactivity - risk factors for diabetes.16 There can also be increased risk of developing heart disease, high blood pressure and stroke.17-19